balazskreith/mptcp-vagrant/README.md

 Credits
 =======

-The repo was forked from https://github.com/hoang-tranviet/mptcp-vagrant.
+The repo forked from https://github.com/hoang-tranviet/mptcp-vagrant.
 But if you have any questions related to the test you can perform using this repo, please write to me, if you have questions about mptcp, please do not write to me.